What Is House Hacking And Is It Something You Should Be Doing?

 Do A Live-In Flip

 House flippers hack houses quite often.
-They’ll buy older homes that are in need of repairs but have a lot of upside, based on comparables in the area.
-Consider this example: Let’s suppose houses in a particular neighborhood routinely sell for $250,000, but there’s a house that has fallen into disrepair – you can buy it for $180,00 and fix it up for $20,000.
+They’ll buy older homes that need repairs but have a lot of upside, based on comparables in the area.
+Consider this example: Houses in a particular neighborhood routinely sell for $250,000, but there’s a house that has fallen into disrepair – you can buy it for $180,000 and fix it up for $20,000.
 (You should know that these numbers were chosen for simplicity, and not because the average home in disrepair can be repaired for $20,000.
 You should plan on it costing far more.)

 Buying A House To Hack